KANISHKAgoud/Skinlytic/README.md

 After running the command, open http://localhost:3000 in your browser to see the app in action.

+**Now you have to simultaneously run the app.py file in the terminal** Make sure you are in the right directory were the app.py file is there To do that make sure you have install this :

+pip install flask

+pip install Pillow

+pip install numpy

+Now run the app.py file :

+python app.py

 ## Using the App
 1. **Upload an Image:**